hyryel/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 Boss Room syncs all character and object hit points through `NetworkVariable`s, making it easy to collect data.

-If Boss Room synced this data through `RPC`s, Boss Room would need to keep a list of `RPC`s to send to connecting players to ensure they get the latest hit point values for each object.
+If Boss Room synced this data through `RPC`s, Boss Room would need to keep a list of `RPC`s to send to connecting Players to ensure they get the latest hit point values for each object.
 Keeping a list of `RPC`s for each object to send to those `RPC`s on connecting would be a maintainability nightmare.
 By using `NetworkVariable`s, Boss Room lets the SDK do the work.